sailshq/whelk/README.md

 credentials or other configuration details to source control.
 This is typically accomplished using environment variables.

-When using `machine-as-script`, as an alternative to command-line opts, you can specify input values using environment variables:
+When using `whelk`, as an alternative to command-line opts, you can specify input values using environment variables:

 ```sh